Don't leave out God and

 in the face and chest, and red or "flushed"

-skin.
-Niacin plays an important role in ridding
+plays an important role in ridding the body of

-the body of toxic and harmful chemicals.
-It also
+toxic and harmful chemicals.
+It also helps the

-and other parts of the body.
-Niacin is effective
+of the body.
+Niacin is effective in improving

-No-Flush Niacin will not cause the flush that is
+niacin.
+Our No-Flush Niacin will not cause the

 sedative bath: Soak in warm water and 2 cups of